gerekper/ganjaking/wp-content/plugins/seedprod-coming-soon-pro-5/README.txt

 You can use our Domain Mapping feature to put landings page on their own domain, our Dynamic Text feature to add personalization, or our WooCommerce Blocks to build one-off product pages.
 These are just a few of the many powerful features SeedProd provides.

-= Building Coming Soon and Maintenance Mode Pages with SeedProd =
+= Building Coming Soon Pages and Maintenance Mode Pages with SeedProd =

 SeedProd allows you to build a coming soon or maintenance mode page that will hide your site from visitors and search engines like Google.
 You can work on your website in private.
 When the website uses coming soon mode, the page will be indexed by Google as long as your site is not set to be private in WordPress.

 In Maintenance Mode, we return a 503 header status that lets Google know your site is down for maintenance.

 Both of these modes are essential for any WordPress Website to have.

+The Free Version of SeedProd comes with a variety of Coming Soon Page and Maintenance Mode templates.

 ### Full Page Builder Feature List: